intellifi-nl/webapi-doc/README.md

 Another great example of a zone could be your smartphone.
 Lots of smartphones support the detection of iBeacons.
 It's a matter of the right app to report this information to a server.
 And voilà: here's another zone that you can use to detect your items.

 So you see that a zone is an abstraction, it can be 'implemented' by multiple devices.
 Therefore it's not available as a seperate resource in our web API.
-You will see that most resources mention the word, it's a key concept in our solution.

 Resources
 =========